silverHub/readytotinker/src/pages/posts/hows-my-blog-works.md

 ---
-title: How's my blog works?
+title: How's my blog work?
 subtitle: >-
   This question really gave me some headache recently.
 But let's start at the beginning.